Ricinus: Other uses

 Members of the Bodo tribe of Bodoland in Assam, India, use the leaves of the plant to feed the larvae of muga and endi silkworms.

 Castor oil is an effective motor lubricant and has been used in internal combustion engines, including those of World War I airplanes, some racing cars and some model airplanes.
 It has historically been popular for lubricating two-stroke engines due to high resistance to heat compared to petroleum-based oils.
 It does not mix well with petroleum products, particularly at low temperatures, but mixes better with the methanol-based fuels used in glow model engines.
 In total-loss-lubrication applications, it tends to leave carbon deposits and varnish within the engine.
 It has been largely replaced by synthetic oils that are more stable and less toxic.

 Jewellery can be made of castor beans, particularly necklaces and bracelets.
+Holes must not be drilled into the castor beans as the shell protects the wearer from the ricin.
+Any chips in the shell can cause poisoning of the wearer.
+Pets who chew the jewellery can become ill.